marcospgp/marcospgp.github.io/_posts/2024-05-02-gabe-newell-game-design-fun.md

 ## Takeaways

-So Gabe's conception of fun is only part of the story, but indeed an important one - as what makes games different from other kinds of media is the interaction, and that's what makes them the most immersive.
+So Gabe's conception of fun is only part of the story, but indeed an important one - as what makes games different from other kinds of media is the interaction, and also what makes them the most immersive.

 If I were to compile a list of what makes fun fun, it would be something like: